 What’s the key to making more sales with an online business or blog?
 Getting more traffic to your website so you have the opportunity to make the sale, of course.
 But, how do you get more traffic to your site to make that money?
-Give the people content they want — and come late summer, what many people want are back to school guides.
+Give the people the content they want — and come late summer, what many people want is back to school guides.
 Let’s explore how you can create one of your very own, even if your business or blog seemingly has nothing to do with going back to school.

-They should be filled with advice, ideas, even hacks that may help parents and students for the new school year.
+They should be filled with advice, ideas, and even hacks that may help parents and students for the new school year.
 Yes, you ultimately want to sell something with back to school guides, but the main focus should be the educational content.
 It’s about what the reader needs.

 You want to help the reader learn something.